Adzuna: History

-It lists around 1 million UK job vacancies.
+In June 2022, Adzuna announced they had acquired Getwork for an undisclosed amount.

+Other usages

 The large database of job ads collated by the service has allowed the company to produce a number of statistics about trends in the employment market.

 In November 2012, it was reported that Adzuna's job and housing market data was being supplied to the "Number 10 Dashboard", an app built by the UK's Government Digital Service to keep Prime Minister David Cameron and others up to date on key economic indicators.